makerdao/endgame-docs/misc/glossary.md

 **Metanomics:** Tokenomics system that emits 50,000 MKR annually and is distributed towards Elixir and SubElixir Acquisition, SubDAO Incubation, and the Maker Workforce Bonus Pool.

+**Phoenix Stance:** Deprecated Endgame Stance where Dai does not allow RWA except for Physically Resilient RWA.

+**Pigeon Stance:** Deprecated Endgame Stance that has no limit on RWA and where Dai remains pegged to 1 USD.

 **Recognized Delegates:** Entities within Maker governance to whom MKR can be delegated and that receive compensation for their services.

+**Stance:** A set of rules during Endgame that determine the type of collateral backing Dai as well as the value of Dai.

 **SubDAO Cluster:** Group headed by a Cluster Facilitator that launch SubDAO proposals.